AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayersSystems/CreatingDataBasedReactionaryAIPlayerModel.md

-# Creating Simple Play Time Maximization Model
+# Creating Data-Based Reactionary AI Player Model

 For this tutorial, we need multiple things to build our model, this includes: